How to Become a Digital Nomad and Work While Traveling

 As a digital nomad, you might be working from Sri Lanka one month and San Francisco the next, and being able to find good wifi is key.
 Thankfully, wherever you go, there’s accommodation and amazing co-working spaces that will give you everything you need.
 WordPress knowledge is a prerequisite, whether you’ve uploaded content and installed plugins on a client’s site, or even on your own.
 Familiarity with SEO tools, such as SEMRush, Ahrefs, and Screaming Frog, is a big bonus!

 At Ardor, we’d love to see some published work!
 Whether it’s a byline in a small publication, content you’ve written on behalf of clients, or blog posts you’ve written for your own website, we’d love to see what you have to offer.
 As a writer, it goes without saying that you’ll need to be able to write some killer content!
+We offer reseller services, so good work ethic is a must!

 Looking for the nomad lifestyle